eosnetworkfoundation/grant-framework/applications/the_eos_chatbot.md

 - https://www.linkedin.com/<person_2>

 ## Development Status

-> If you've already started implementing your project or it is part of a larger repository, please provide a link and a description of the code here.
-In any case, please provide some documentation on the research and other work you have conducted before applying.
-This could be:

 - links to improvement proposals or [RFPs](https://github.com/eosnetworkfoundation/grant-framework/tree/main/docs/rfps) (requests for proposal),
 - academic publications relevant to the problem,